About The Authors

 R. Kelly Crace, Ph.D.

-Kelly is the Associate Vice President for Health & Wellness at the College of William & Mary.
-He is a licensed psychologist, the co-author of the Life Values Inventory, and creator of The Life Values Inventory Online, an online mini-course for values clarification and personal development.
-He has published and presented in the areas of values, flourishing, transition, identity development, and multi-generational family organizational development.
-He is president of Applied Psychology Resources and has conducted over two thousand seminars for academic, business, and sport groups.
+Kelly is the Associate Vice President for Health & Wellness and the Director for the Center for Mindfulness and Authentic Excellence (CMAX) at William & Mary.
+He is a licensed psychologist and the co-author of Authentic Excellence: Flourishing & Resilience in a Relentless World and the Life Values Inventory.
+He has published and presented in the areas of values, flourishing, resilience, life role development & transition, and organizational development.
+He is president of Applied Psychology Resources and has conducted over three thousand seminars for organizations.

-He has served as director of two college mental health centers at Duke University and at the College of William & Mary.
+He has served as director of two college mental health centers at Duke University and William & Mary.
 He received his academic and clinical training from Vanderbilt University, the University of North Carolina at Chapel Hill, and Duke University.
-He is co-inventor of a U.S. Patented Interactive Sports Simulator System designed for scientific and entertainment application.
-Kelly was the recipient of the Chambers-Reid Award for Professional Excellence at William & Mary.
+Kelly was the recipient of the President’s Award for Service to the Community and the Chambers-Reid Award for Professional Excellence at William & Mary.